muazzamaqeel/SmartPacifier-Tool/README.md

 ```

-# How to build the Project
+# Steps to build the Whole Project

-# Step 2: Building the BackEnd
+## Step 2: Building the BackEnd

 ## GRPC
 ```bash